velhusteth/Profile/README.md

 ![Blinking - Yoneyama Mai _ Anime _ Manga](https://github.com/user-attachments/assets/482010ad-b624-4826-8499-2b7e9fea7ec1)

 ## About Me
-Hello, I'm Velhust!
-I'm basically a coder (not actually) but I am still learning to be better.
-The script that I made is free—just give me a follow or a star if you like it.
-Thank you so much!
+Hello, I'm Velhust.
+Although I'm not a professional developer, I'm continuously learning and improving my coding skills.
+The script I developed is free to use—if you find it useful, feel free to leave a star or follow.
+Thank you for your support!

 ## Projects
 - **Airdrop Tool** – **Script Free**